 Figure 1: Sugar Beet Variety Selection Route – Step by step

 The best strategy has generally been to choose your varieties from among the higher yielding varieties on the Recommended List.
 A variety that has been Recommended to the List has usually proved itself worthy after at least three years of independent trials and should be fit for purpose and give a good performance.
 However, other factors such as stability and consistency of performance, levels of early-sown and normal sown bolters, sugar content and personal experience of a variety are all important.
-For example, on the 2017 Recommended List, the greatest differences between the varieties lie in the levels of early sown and normal sown bolting.
+For example, on the 2018 Recommended List, the greatest differences between the varieties again lie in the levels of early sown and normal sown bolting.